 Start and finish: Abbey car park Buccleuch Street, Melrose.
 Alternative start from Tweedbank Station.
-Distance: 14.5 km/9 miles Time: Allow 4-5 hours Terrain: Paths, tracks and minor roads.
-Some stretches could be muddy, especially after rain.
+Distance: 14.5 kms/9 miles Time: Allow 4 - 5 hours Terrain: Paths, tracks and minor roads.
+Some stretches could be muddy, especiallyafter rain.
 Moderate gradients in places.
 Boots or strong shoes are recommended.
 Toilets: Abbey Street, near car park.

 - 1. Follow the directions for Route 5 until point 2.
 If starting from Tweedbank Station, take the tarmac path (Southern Upland Way) towards Melrose.
 Pass the modern office bulding to reach the road near Lowood Bridge.
-Cross over and take the riverside path (Point 8) to Melrose and follow directions from Point 1. - Turn left through the subway and walk up beside the road past the entrance to Borders General Hospital.
+Cross over and take the riverside path (Point 8) to Melrose and follow directions from Point 1. - 2.
+Turn left through the subway and walk up beside the road past the entrance to Borders General Hospital.
 When the road forks, bear right uphill before turning left (fingerpost) at a track heading down towards Rhymer's Glen. - 3.
-Go past the cottages, cross the burn and then bear right up a small track into the woodland above Rhymer's Glen, once one of the most popular walks from Melrose and a favourite excursion of Sir Walter Scott from Abbotsford (see panel).
-Follow the woodland ride up the glen and out of the woodland, on to a path across an old earthwork until reaching a gate.
+Go past the cottages, cross the burn and then bear right up a small track into an open area of newly planted woodland above Rhymers Glen, once one of the most popular walks from Melrose and a favourite excursion of Sir Walter Scott from Abbotsford (see panel).
+Follow the track up as it climbs steadily eventually passing an old earthwork before reaching a field gate.